 - Hire a pro.
-If you’re responsible for serving drinks in addition to all of your other duties as host, or if you have an open bar, it can be hard to keep an eye on folks’ consumption and keep them from being overserved or overserving themselves.
-Professional bartenders are trained to spot intoxication and can keep guests from having one too many or alert you to potential issues.
+If you’re responsible for serving drinks in addition to all of your other duties as host or if you have an open bar, it can be hard to keep an eye on folks’ consumption and keep them from being overserved or overserving themselves.
+Professional bartenders are trained to spot intoxication and can keep guests from having one too many.
+They can also alert you to potential issues.

 - Keep it together.
 The last person you want getting too drunk at your party is you.
 If you have too much to drink, it will make it difficult if not impossible to evaluate how your guests are doing during – and more importantly, at the end – of your party.